padamel/cakesitory/README.md

 #GitHub - an open-source registry very easy to browse, manage, and secure your account and repositories.
 It is a self-explanatory application for new beginners who create their first repository, it offers various security types to protect your repositories and contents, and it is out of monetary charge --doesn't require payment to create and maintain your account.
 # follow these steps to create and access your GitHub repository remotely
- - log in to GitHub with the following options
+ - log in to GitHub with the following options./n
     .
 GitHub credentials, or
     .
 Select one of the proposed third-party applications
  - in the top left side next to your profile photo, click the menu bar <img width="38" alt="image" src="https://github.com/padamel/cakesitory/assets/82719248/6b4a2f0a-1511-41bc-947a-586c5f87aa2d">